ayodeleoniosun/lumen-microservice/README.md

 Microservice architecture is a software architectural style that structure applications as a collection of loosely connected services, making it easier to build and scale applications.

-In this repo, I built a prototype of a microservice based application architecture with Laravel Lumen framework which can be cloned and used for your project.
+In this repo, I built a sample of a microservice based application architecture with Laravel Lumen framework which can be cloned and used for your project.

 It consists of two services, namely: PostService and CommentService and a API gateway.